Martin-Jung/Homepage/hugo/content/home/about.md

 # Biography

-Widely interested in Ecology, Conservation Biology, Modelling and Natural Resource Management with regards to global change.
+Widely interested in Ecology, Conservation Biology and Natural Resource Management with regards to global change.
 Currently PhD research student at the University of Sussex, UK.